AURA: Autonomous Upskilling with Retrieval-Augmented Agents: Experiments

-\emph{(2) Training and Deployment Benchmarking.} To evaluate policy quality, we run five full iterations of curriculum generation and policy training using AURA, AURA Blind (without prior retrieved context), AURA Tune (human reward warm-start), CurricuLLM, and a human-designed baseline.
-Each policy is evaluated using $5$ random seeds across $1024$ randomized environments, equivalent to $85.3$ simulated hours per policy.
-Evaluation reward functions, domain perturbations, and task variations are hidden from the LLMs to simulate realistic zero-shot deployment.
-Selected final policies are transferred to real hardware for qualitative testing and demonstrations.
+\emph{(1) Generation Success Rate.} In \cref{tab:execution_success}, we report the success rates of AURA, its ablations, CurricuLLM, and Eureka.
+For AURA, we measure \emph{curriculum}-level success.
+A run is considered successful only if \emph{all} stages (rewards, domain randomizations, and training configs) in the generated curriculum successfully launch GPU-accelerated training.
+AURA performs a single launch per task without parallel sampling.
+We also compare AURA with its ablated variants: AURA without a VDB, AURA without schema validation (no retires), and AURA using a single LLM for both high-level planning and YAML generation.
+Eureka and CurricuLLM launch multiple environments in parallel.
+We report the fraction of successful environment launches out of all generated rewards.
+Unlike AURA, success is measured one stage at a time rather than requiring a full curriculum to succeed.

-\textbf{Baselines.} We compare AURA against CurricuLLM \citep{ryu2024curricullm}, Eureka \citep{ma2023eureka}, and human expert-designed reward functions based on MuJoCo (MJX) Playground \citep{mujoco_playground_2025}.
-CurricuLLM is benchmarked using their Berkeley humanoid environments on IsaacLab \citep{mittal2023orbit}.
-Eureka is evaluated based on its reward-generation performance using the ANYmal quadruped robot, which approximates the complexity of a humanoid robot.
-All evaluated LLM agents use GPT-4.1.
+\emph{(2) Training and Deployment Benchmarking.} To evaluate policy quality, we run five iterations of curriculum generation and training using AURA, AURA Blind, AURA Tune, CurricuLLM, and a human-designed baseline.
+Each trained policy is evaluated with $5$ random seeds each across $1024$ randomized environments.
+Evaluation reward functions, domain perturbations, and task variations are hidden from all methods to simulate realistic zero-shot deployment.
+For locomotion, survival episode length is the average number of steps survived without the humanoid falling (max 3000).
+Linear velocity tracking score is calculated per episode as: